If you’re living in Portugal with children, here is a guide to the Portuguese education system.

 Secondary education is a cycle of specific studies and includes various courses intended principally to prepare young people to go on to higher education or to enter the labor market.
 It spans three years, corresponding to school years 10, 11 and 12.

 The options offered by the Portuguese educational system following school year 9 are diversified both in standard education and in other forms of education.
 They can take the form of scientific-humanities, specialized artistic, technological or vocational training courses, and are provided by secondary schools and vocational schools.

 - General courses – intended mainly for persons aiming to obtain secondary-level training with a view to continuing their studies in higher education;

-- Technological courses – intended mainly for persons aiming to obtain intermediate vocational training so they can enter the labour market.
+- Technological courses – intended mainly for persons aiming to obtain intermediate vocational training so they can enter the labor market.

 General courses lead to the diploma de ensino secundário (diploma of secondary education).
 Technological courses lead to a Level three vocational qualification certificate in addition to this diploma.

-Year 10 vocational courses are an alternative secondary-level educational and training path for young people aged 15 who have completed their compulsory education and intend to go on to obtain a vocational qualification immediately afterwards.
-These courses, which last one year, lead to a Level two vocational qualification certificate and are equivalent to school year 10.
+Year 10 vocational courses are an alternative secondary-level educational and training path for young people aged 15 who have completed their compulsory education and intend to go on to obtain a vocational qualification immediately afterward.
+These courses last one year, lead to a Level Two vocational qualification certificate, and are equivalent to school year 10.